304 North Cardinal St.

 “Since one of the most common causes of disease in peppers is fungal infection of the roots caused by poor drainage, it makes sense to have optimum drainage in the garden.
 Some gardeners, those with soils high in clay or who live in locations with a high water table, actually go to the trouble of creating a scree for drainage.
 Screes are thick layers of crushed rock (or gravel) and sand that are constructed beneath the garden to drain water from the plant roots.”The Complete Chile Pepper Book: A Gardener’s Guide to Choosing, Growing, Preserving, and Cooking, by Dave DeWitt & Paul W. Bosland

 Soil organic matter (SOM) is key to the health of your pepper plants.
 The organic matter is a huge contributor to soil’s ability to hold the right amount of water and the right amount of air.
-It really does contribute to improved moisture content of the soil.
+It really does contribute to improving the moisture content of the soil.
 Almost all pepper gardeners rely on compost to grow great peppers.
-You can either make your own compost (highly recommended!) or purchase pre-made compost, such as Organic Concentrated Compost (2-3-6) 18 lbs (OMRI-Listed, Made in USA).
+You can either make your own compost (highly recommended!) or purchase pre-made compost.

 “The key to a great pepper garden is the addition of compost, which improves workability, water-holding capability, drainage, and fertility of the soil.”The Complete Chile Pepper Book: A Gardener’s Guide to Choosing, Growing, Preserving, and Cooking, by Dave DeWitt & Paul W. Bosland